Vision Georgetown

 Nothing new and still no allowances made for a dog park.
 With all these extra people coming in, in the future there should be allowances for dogs.
 Not impressed.

-x almost 6 years ago
+x over 6 years ago